dotnet/csharplang/proposals/csharp-7.2/span-safety.md

 ## An Rvalue
 An rvalue is *ref-safe-to-escape* from the nearest enclosing scope.
 This occurs for example in an invocation such as `M(ref d.Length)` where `d` is of type `dynamic`.
 It is also consistent with (and perhaps subsumes) our handling of arguments corresponding to `in` parameters.*

-## Operator invocations

-The application of a user-defined operator is treated as a method invocation.

 ## Property invocations